getappmap/appmap/README.md

 # About AppMap

 This is the home project for AppMap, automatic extraction of metadata from code and visual depiction.

+# Usage

+Basic usage of AppMap proceeds according to the following steps:

+1. Install the AppMap client for the programming environment.
+For example, install the Ruby gem for Ruby projects; install the npm package for Node.js; install the Go module for Golang.
+2. Run the AppMap client to perform static or dynamic inspection of the code.
+In static mode, the client inspects all the project code without actually running any of it.
+In dynamic mode, the client executes the program through some scenario, and records all the important interactions (e.g. function calls) which occur.
+Whether performing static or dynamic inspection, the output is an [appmap.json](#appmap.json) file.
+3. Upload the `appmap.json` file to the AppMap server, which creates visual depictions of the code.

+## AppMap client command reference

+Each AppMap client performs basically the same functions:

+* `appmap inspect` Perform a static inspection of the code and generate `appmap.json`.
+* `appmap record` Perform a dynamic inspection of the code by actually executing and observing the code.
+Generate `appmap.json` on completion.
+* `appmap upload` Upload an `appmap.json` file to the AppMap server.

+## Pruning

+When `appmap.json` is uploaded to the AppMap server, the file can be pruned to remove extraneous information.
+This results in a more compact and faster upload.
+For example, if a dynamic inspection was performed, then only the code which was actually executed at some point during the program execution may be retained.

 # appmap.json